 CIDA started as a small family support group that first gathered at a community conference in 2013.
 These families were dealing with various problems relating to family support, advocacy, and a lack of service information due to language and cultural barriers within immigrant communities in New York.
-In response to these issues, Dr. Young Seh Bae, the CIDA founder, and several other parents initiated free special education service workshops, family events, and support meetings in collaboration with local organizations.
-In the process, many parent members expressed urgent needs for preparing post-secondary life and inclusion opportunities for their children with disabilities.
-As such, CIDA, a grassroots organization, was officially incorporated in 2016, focusing on family support and workforce development for individuals with disabilities.
+In response to these issues, Dr. Young Seh Bae, CIDA’s founder, and several other parents initiated free special education workshops, family events, and support meetings in collaboration with local organizations.
+In the process, many parent members expressed their urgent needs for preparing post-secondary life and inclusion opportunities for their children with disabilities and exceptional needs.
+As such, CIDA, a grassroots organization, was officially incorporated in 2016, focusing on parent training service resources and workforce development for immigrant families.

 Hear from Our Families

 Together, We’ve created an inclusive and diverse network of community members who are committed to caring for our most vulnerable.
 Your tremendous support reminds the CIDA community that we aren’t alone.
 We’d also like to give a special thank you to everyone who worked tirelessly to make this event become a reality, Together we’ve moved one step closer to rethinking disability as a possibility.

 This video shows Korean-American young adults with disabilities building their dreams and their future goals through Self-Determination.
 Daun Kim was a participant of the Self-Determination Academy sponsored by CIDA.
 She shares her journey of finding a path to gain self-competence in order to build her career goals.